Hixon, Staffordshire: Hixon Halt and the railway

 The village was connected to the rail network when the North Staffordshire Railway was routed through the area along the Trent Valley.
 The station was called Hixon Halt and it was opened in 1847 two years after the railway line had first been opened in 1845.
 Hixon Halt was located half a mile south of the village but was closed for passengers in 1947.

 Bus services

-D&G Bus run two local services to Stafford, Uttoxeter and Rugeley these buses stop at 5 different stops in the village with the main two being on Martins Way and Back Lane opposite the Bankhouse Inn.
+Chaserider run one main bus service to Stafford and Uttoxeter which use 5 different stops in the village with the main two being on Martins Way and Back Lane opposite the Bankhouse Inn.
+D&G Bus operate service X41 to Drayton Manor theme park during the summer which passes through the village.

+D&G formerly operated 842 to Great Haywood and Rugeley but this was withdrawn due to County Council funding.